AtharvBhat/mojo-raytracer/README.md

     Because we can.
     And i want to learn mojo and how raytracing works.

-This code follows Peter Shirley's excellent series of writeups on [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+This code follows Peter Shirley's excellent series of writeups on [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) but adds mojo specific optimizations ( Goal is to learn mojo afterall )